nicholaschen09/nicholaschen09/README.md

 - working at textql as a software engineer intern in nyc
 - studying systems design engineering at the university of waterloo
 - previously helped build some awesome things at ownr and the royal bank of canada
-- enjoy filming, drawing, editing and photography
+- enjoy drawing and making cool stuff

 ## Let's Connect